Please follow the directions below to avoid substantial charges and fines that can result from leaving and or checking out improperly.

 Residence Hall Closing Information For All Students

 All student rooms will be inspected for verification of closing procedures and life safety compliance.
-Students not graduating or taking a leave of absence do not have to check out.
+Students not enrolled for the spring term have to check out.
 Before you go home you must do the following:

 - Close and lock all windows and close curtains or blinds.

 - Remove all holiday decorations from your room and the public areas of your residence hall.